alex-grover/CS244b-final-project/README.md

     vagrant up

-4. Wait for the 2 virtual machines to download and install the program, then login:
+4. Wait for the 2 virtual machines to download and load, then install the software on them:

+    ./deploy.sh

+5. Optionally, log into the virtual machine:

     vagrant ssh cs244b-1

-5. To refresh virtual machine:

-    vagrant provision